How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 Factors That Affect MHR

-While your age and sex are the two factors that most significantly impact your maximum heart rate, there are other additional factors as well.
+While your age and sex are the two factors that most significantly impact your maximum heart rate, there are additional factors as well.

 Here are the primary factors that affect your maximum heart rate: